-The Self-Evaluation process of the Board of Directors and its Committees for 2022/23 was carried out in house.
+The self-evaluation process conducted on the Board of Directors and its Committees for the 2023/24 financial year was completed internally.

 It basically involved the following:

-- Circulation of a digital questionnaire amongst the various Directors (and the non-director member of the Technology, Innovation & Cybersecurity Committee, only as regards the latter's selfevaluation), drawn up in house, reviewed by the CNR Chairman.
-The questionnaire gathered general issues, related to operation, responsibilities and Senior Management relations. - The questionnaire was designed in digital form in order to facilitate Director access at all times and to continuously safeguard the anonymity of those polled.
-In addition, the CNR Chairman (assisted by the Secretary) processed the aggregate results and included them in his report. - With the replies of the questionnaire recipients, the CNR Chairman drew up a self-evaluation report which, in addition to referring to the Board, also submitted key data by Committee (CAC, CNR and CTIC), as well as aggregate data for the Board's self-evaluation. - The CNR Chairman submitted such Self-Evaluation Report to the Board of Directors.
+- Forwarding a digital questionnaire to the various Directors, drawn up internally and reviewed by the CNR Chairwoman.
+The questionnaire gathered general issues and others related to operation and duties, as well as relations with the Senior Management. - The questionnaire's digital format was designed in such a way as to facilitate Director access at all times, whilst always ensuring the polled persons' anonymity.
+In addition, the CNR Chairwoman (assisted by the Secretary) processed and reported the results in aggregate form. - With the replies received from the questionnaire recipients, the CNR Chairwoman drew up a self-evaluation report which, in addition to referring to the Board, also presented relevant data by Committee (CAC, CNR and CTIC), as well as aggregate data for the Board's selfevaluation - The CNR Chairwoman submitted such Self-Evaluation Report to the Board of Directors.